What’s the most important part of a thriving business?

 Anyone can claim they have awesome tricks and techniques, but actually delivering them is another thing.

-Without actually buying the course, that’s about as sure as you can be that he will deliver on his promises.
+Without buying the course, that’s about as sure as you can be that he’ll deliver on his promises.

 You can deliver in different ways: You may be unable to standardize some aspects of your product or service.

-A good example of this is Nathan Barry’s Authority course which we looked at earlier.
+A good example is Nathan Barry’s Authority course, which we looked at earlier.

-In one of his packages, he offers a one-on-one call on top of everything else he promises.
+In one package, he offers a one-on-one call on top of everything else he promises.

 All the books and tutorials are easy to deliver.
-He can have those sent automatically.
-Those are fixed products.
+He can have those sent automatically—fixed products.

 However, the phone call isn’t.

-If you promise something that can vary, like a phone call, you must exceed all expectations.
+If you promise something that can vary, like a phone call, you must exceed expectations.

-A potential customer will expect to be able to set up the call in a reasonable amount of time, say a week or two after buying.
-They will also expect a full hour.
+A potential customer will expect to schedule the call in a reasonable timeframe—say, within a week or two of buying—and expect a full hour.

-There are three main scenarios for delivering the product- the phone call- with wildly different outcomes.
+There are three main scenarios for delivering the phone call, with wildly different outcomes.

 Let’s look at these hypothetical scenarios:

-- Nathan delivers slowly – Maybe it will take a few months to schedule the call.
-The customer can easily find better service somewhere else in the future.
-Nathan didn’t deliver in this scenario.
+1. Nathan delivers slowly – It takes months to schedule.
+The customer can easily find better service elsewhere next time.
+Nathan didn’t deliver here.

-- Nathan delivers as expected – This is okay, and many customers will be happy with this.
+2. Nathan delivers as expected – This is okay, and many customers will be happy.

-- Nathan exceeds expectations – He schedules the call whenever is convenient to the customer (including the first few days after buying) and spends an extra 30 minutes with them.
+3. Nathan exceeds expectations – He schedules the call whenever is convenient for the customer (even within a few days of buying) and spends an extra 30 minutes with them.

-The last option costs him 30 minutes of his time initially, but that’s how you blow away a customer.
+The last option costs him 30 extra minutes, but that’s how you blow a customer away.

-Now, they will trust you no matter what because not only did you fulfil your promises, but you exceeded them.
-Those 30 extra minutes will likely lead to thousands of dollars of revenue in the future.
+Now they’ll trust you no matter what because you didn’t just fulfill your promises—you exceeded them.
+Those 30 minutes can lead to thousands of dollars of future revenue.

-The takeaway: Make big promises about your products, but ensure that your product meets those expectations.
-If possible, go above and beyond those expectations.
+The takeaway: Make big promises about your products—and make sure your product meets those expectations.
+If possible, go above and beyond.

 7. Everyone wants to feel special

-Rewarding is one of the most effective ways to increase customer loyalty.
+Rewarding customers is one of the most effective ways to increase loyalty.

-If you give your customers something extra, they will feel a bit indebted to you, based on the reciprocity principle.
+If you give your customers something extra, they’ll often feel a bit indebted to you—thanks to the reciprocity principle.

-Some do that by telling others about how great your products are, while others will do that by being a loyal customers.
+Some repay that by telling others how great your products are; others do it by being loyal customers.
 Either way, a small investment upfront can really pay off.

-Your options depend heavily on your specific business, but here are four main types of rewards you can give out.
+Your options depend heavily on your specific business, but here are four main types of rewards you can offer.

-Example #1 – Exclusive offers: No one likes being pitched to.
-That is unless it’s an actually amazing opportunity that only they get.
+Example #1 – Exclusive offers: No one likes being pitched to—unless it’s an actually amazing opportunity only they get.

 ProFlowers is one of many online flower shops.

-They send out massive discount offers around big occasions, but only for their returning customers.
+They send out massive discount offers around big occasions, but only for returning customers.

-For most customers, getting this offer is a gift since they know they’ll buy the flowers anyway.
-This saves them a lot of money.
+For most customers, getting this offer feels like a gift since they know they’ll buy flowers anyway.
+This saves them money and deepens loyalty.

 In the future, they’ll have no reason to go elsewhere when they need to order flowers.